AVGVSTVS96/remark-sectionize/README.md

-> This is an experimental fork of Jake Low's [remark-sectionize](https://github.com/jake-low/remark-sectionize), converted to TypeScript.
+> This is an experimental fork of Jake Low's [remark-sectionize](https://github.com/jake-low/remark-sectionize), converted to TypeScript as an exercise while I learn it.
+As of 11/18/24, the original project has added minimal types, which are more correct for a simple plugin like this that doesn't require strict type checking.
+Therefore, the original version of this package is recommended over this experimental fork.

 # remark-sectionize